AdamTranquilla/scheduler/README.md

 # Interview Scheduler

-Interview Scheduler is a responsive signle page web app that allows users to book, edit, and cancel interviews.
+Interview Scheduler is a responsive single page web app that allows users to book, edit, and cancel interviews.

 This app is deployed on [Netlify](https://interviewscheduler-lhl.netlify.app/) with a Heroku Backend.
 Feel free to check it out!